sockeqwe/website-old/_posts/2015-05-09-mosby-playbook.md

 }
 {% endhighlight %}

-Let's assume that our `UserView` displays the full name and calculates a ranking the user list get sorted accordingly:
+Let's assume that our `UserView` wants to display the full name and calculates a ranking the list get sorted accordingly:

 {% highlight java %}
 public class User {